 This represents revenue from the operation of attractions and is reported net of discounts and General Consumption Tax.

-- (a) Programme attraction revenue represents programme fees from hotels, cruise ships and walk-in guests. - (b) Ancillary services revenue represents revenue from the operation of restaurants, gift shops, photo shops and other adventure tours.
+- Programme attraction revenue represents programme fees from hotels, cruise ships and - Ancillary services revenue represents revenue from the operation of restaurants, gift shops, photo shops and other adventure tours.